Using backpacks for various purposes can help your child develop properly. You should send your kid to school with a heavy backpack.

 The lower a person’s bone density is, the increased likelihood that injury, breaks, and fractures of the bones can occur.
 Strengthen your bones and the bones of your kids.
 Don’t shy away from putting some weight in those backpacks!

 Burn those calories

 You can burn calories through physical exercise and activity.
 Walking and other physical activities can vary the number of calories burnt daily.

 For carrying something heavy… backpacks are included.
 You could be doing some EXTRA WORK, which means that you are BURNING EXTRA CALORIES TOO!
 Great news, right?

 With the right amount of weight in the backpack, the body gains muscle mass and an increasingly good chance of tolerance to the weight too.
 So, if you want your kid to get a BIT OF A WORKOUT in a way that they may not even realize is happening, re-consider the ‘everyday backpack.’
 YES, quite a seemingly easy way to burn off those extra calories.

 Build that endurance!

-There are backpacks that are built for this!
+Some backpacks are built for this!

-Keep the weight within reason, just enough weight to reap the benefits of sending your kid to school with a heavy backpack!
+Keep the weight within reason, just enough to reap the benefits of sending your kid to school with a heavy backpack!

 Rick Kaselj MS